nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 **Aspect: Format of input after `favourite` or `unfavourite` command**
 - **Alternative 1 (current choice):** Carpark ID
-    - Pros: More direct, do not need to search before favouriting
+    - Pros: More direct, do not need to filter before favouriting
-    - Cons: User has to either memorise the carpark ID they want to favourite, or search and type in the whole carparkID
+    - Cons: User has to either memorise the carpark ID they want to favourite, or filter and type in the whole carparkID
-- **Alternative 2:** Index of search result
+- **Alternative 2:** Index of filter result
-    - Pros: Less time needed to favourite after a search result, do not need to key in entire carpark ID again
+    - Pros: Less time needed to favourite after a filter result, do not need to key in entire carpark ID again
-    - Cons: Need to search before favouriting, even if user already knows the exact carpark ID
+    - Cons: Need to filter before favouriting, even if user already knows the exact carpark ID